- Japan launches new stimulus package

 To be had in account however, some technical analysts are wary of the recent sharp rise in investors' bullishness across the pond, Stateside.
 That may explain help to explain why the Footsie is finding it so hard to climb above technical resistance at 6,100.

 British Airways and Iberia owner IAG was in demand this morning after UBS upgraded the stock from 'neutral' to 'buy', following its underperformance against other European airline shares

 under the broker's coverage.
 "We think that IAG could be the laggard most likely to outperform in 2013 should it achieve the concessions the company wants from Iberia staff," the broker said.

-Financial stocks were performing well this morning with asset management firms given a lift by Credit Suisse.
+Financial stocks were performing well with asset management firms given a lift by Credit Suisse.
 The Swiss broker said that the recent improvement in the macro backdrop should drive investor appetite "which bodes well for the asset managers".
 It upgraded Schroders to 'neutral' and maintained its 'outperform' recommendation for Aberdeen.

 Elsewhere, insurance giant Aviva was boosted by an upgrade by Citigroup to 'buy'.
 Banking peers RBS, Barclays and Lloyds were also among the highest risers.

 Oil giant Tullow was under the weather after missing production forecasts in 2012.
 The group also revealed that exploration write-offs more than doubled last year due to a number of unsuccessful drilling activities and licence relinquishments.
 Prime Markets' head of dealing, Richard Curr, said: "The bearish charting configuration fairly reflects waning investor confidence, and as such Prime Markets believes a retest of year lows at 1,098p and beyond is almost inevitable unless or until Tullow can demonstrate a turnaround in fortunes."

 FTSE 250: Centamin rises on comments from Egyptian officials